 - Jefferson Education Center, 200 W. Broadway, Louisville, KY (502) 584-0475

-KentuckianaWorks Power of Work is a program for individuals who are on Temporary Assistance to Needy Families (TANF) and who are interested in obtaining pre-employability and job-search skills needed to enter or re-enter the workforce.
+Power of Work is a program for individuals who are on Temporary Assistance to Needy Families (TANF) and who are interested in obtaining pre-employability and job-search skills needed to enter or re-enter the workforce.
 Customers are assisted with obtaining employment and supported as needed to help with job retention.
-KentuckianaWorks contracts with Goodwill Industries of Kentucky to operate this program.
-Customers are referred to Power of Work through the Cabinet for Health and Family Services.
+KentuckianaWorks partners with Goodwill Industries of Kentucky to operate this program.
+Customers are referred to Power of Work through the Kentucky Department of Community Based Services.

-KentuckianaWorks Power of Work serves residents in Jefferson, Bullitt, Henry, Oldham, Shelby, Spencer and Trimble counties.
+Power of Work serves residents in Jefferson County from its office in the Heyburn Building, 332 W. Broadway, Ste.
+1000, in downtown Louisville.
 Click here to see photos of customers -- and their supervisors -- who have completed workforce readiness classes and found employment.

 Additional KentuckianaWorks Workforce Initiatives

 Kentucky Manufacturing Career Center